NeonGamerBot-QK/python-programming-2-2024/treesearch/README.md

 - Initialize these properties in the constructor.

 ### 2. BSTree Class
+- Define the properties of the tree: root, initialized to `None`.
 - **Insert Method**: Add a method to insert a new node into the tree.
 This method should recursively find the correct position based on the key.
 - **Search Method**: Implement a method to search for a node by its key.
 This method should also be recursive and return the node if found, or `None` if not.
 - **Inorder Traversal Method**: Create a method to traverse the tree in order and print each node's key and data.
 This helps verify the structure of the tree.